 Ballston Lake is a somewhat small town located in the state of New York.
 With a population of 12,439 people and three constituent neighborhoods, Ballston Lake is the 159th largest community in New York.

 Ballston Lake is a decidedly white-collar town, with fully 87.49% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ballston Lake is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Ballston Lake who work in management occupations (14.23%), office and administrative support (11.48%), and sales jobs (10.73%).

 Also of interest is that Ballston Lake has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Ballston Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ballston Lake residents report their race to be White, followed by Asian.
-Important ancestries of people in Ballston Lake include German, Italian, English, and Polish.
+The greatest number of Ballston Lake residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Ballston Lake include Irish, Italian, German, English, and Polish.

 The most common language spoken in Ballston Lake is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Chinese.